tonepaintingindustries/tonepaintingindustries.github.io/_pages/about.md

 My name is Zack.

-I am a former-nomad, musician, and engineer exploring smooth space through virtual synthesis.
+I am a Chicago based creative specializing in music, photography, and videography.

-I have over a decade of experience in music production and sound design.
-At this time, I am focused on developing instruments and tools for exploring new concepts in music and electronic performance.
+I have over a decade of experience in sound design and audio engineering.

 Aside from music, I also enjoy literature and philosophy.
 I've presented and sat on panels at the [University of St Francis Writers' Conference](https://www.stfrancis.edu/sfwc/) on a few occasions.
 I also have experience in graphic design, video production, and [programming lighting for live performance.](https://www.youtube.com/watch?v=veyInHEq7WU)

-Currently, I am based in Chicago.